boukx/guide/README.md

 Survival and Beast Mastery can do more damage than Marksman if invested into, at the cost of TS aura.
 If you do not need to provide your raid with TS aura, consider other a talent spec other than MM.

-### Raid Viable MM Talents
+### Raid Viable PvP Talents

-Hunters can take a very viable PvP spec to raid.
+Hunters can take a very viable PvP/MM spec to raid.
 After taking [31 in MM](https://classicdb.ch/?talent#cZgVohtht), you can put points into Improved Aspect of the Hawk for some ranged DPS haste.
 If you want to skew harder to PvP, skip that and go straight to the survival tree.

 - Monster Slaying and Humanoid Slaying are clear choices for BWL and PvP respectively.
 - Entrapment is extremely strong for group PvP like BGs since at 5/5 it has a 25% chance to snare enemies in Frost Traps _every tick._  It can cause some weird aggro glitches and mess with pulls like the Goblin Technicians in BWL.